ashut0sh-verma/Case-Study-/README.md

 Que5.
 Have you documented your cleaning process so you can review and share those results?

 Ans5.
-I combined data from all quarters into a single dataframe then added some colums that were necessary and removed unnecessary columns.
+I combined data from all quarters into a single dataframe then added some columns that were necessary and removed unnecessary columns.

 **Phase 4 – Analyze**